-Recommendation - The City Council should approve all fund transfers prior to the actual transfer and document approval as part of the City Council meeting minutes.
-Effective April 17, 2019, Rule 545-2.5 of the Iowa Administrative Code requires transfers between funds be passed by resolution an include a clear statement of the reason or purpose for the transfer, the name of the affected funds and the dollar amount to be transferred.
+(D) Transfers - Rule 545-2.5 of the Iowa Administrative Code requires transfers between funds be passed by resolution and include a clear statement of the reason or purpose for the transfer, the name of the affected funds and the dollar amount to be transferred.
+Transfers were approved by resolution, however, actual amounts transferred were \$35,178 less than total transfers authorized in the resolutions.